-Esri has built many of the most common utility traces directly into the new Esri Utility Network.
-In this video we review several electric traces that are used by our customers every day including a full circuit trace, upstream trace, downstream trace, and protective device trace.
+Esri has built many of the most common utility traces directly into the new Esri utility network.
+In this video, you’ll learn all about Esri utility network electric tracing.
+We will review several electric traces that are used by our customers every day including a full circuit trace, upstream trace, downstream trace, and protective device trace.

 Hi this is Skye Perry with SSP Innovations.
 I'm here today to talk to you about some of the out of the box tracing functionality we have in the new Esri Utility Network based on the electric tracing for circuits.